diego-fustes/coursera_predict_future_sales/README.md

 The notebooks can be executed on a Python 3.6 environment with the libraries described in the file requirements.txt.
 To reproduce the results you just need to copy the competition datasets under the datasets/ folder and run the notebooks cells.

-Final submission can be found in submission.txt and final models are also serialized in pickle files.
+Final submission can be found in submission.csv and final models are also serialized in pickle files.